Social commerce: the indisputable buzzword of 2022

 For those not familiar with the term, social commerce allows brands to engage with their audiences during the entire shopping journey, from product discovery until check-out process, on their favorite social media platforms.

 It keeps people where they want to be by enabling social media users to do some shopping while they are interacting with friends, getting their news and watching videos all in one place.
+This in itself represents a valuable opportunity for social media marketing agencies.

 In Southeast Asia, while e-commerce marketplaces remain the preferred online shopping channel among consumers, social commerce has contributed to 21% of online purchases In 2021.
 In the last year alone, it noted a 102% rise in orders, 91% rise in Gross Merchandise Value and 88% rise in average revenue per order.